metaterminal/metaterminal.fyi/content/blog/hunt-analysis/index.md

 <img src="coauthorship.png" width="100%" alt="A plot of the average number of authors per puzzle each year from 2014 to 2024."/>

 The trendline is vaguely upwards; each puzzle tends to be written by more people over time, though with a great deal of variance.
 Practically this isn't a huge difference.
 Indeed, it's telling that the only years with an average authors-per-puzzle greater than 2 (2018, 2021, and 2023) are the three years with the densest and most involved meta structures.
-When the data for 2025 is collated, I would be curious to see whether this remains true.
+When the data for 2025 are collated, I would be curious to see whether this remains true.

 Why did I do this?
 Oh, right.
 I wanted to see whether there seemed to be any correlation between the shape of this graph (telling us how many authors each puzzle had) and the graph showing us the distribution of different "types" of puzzle authors.
 Do years with higher coauthorship show higher average puzzles-per-person?